drtiwari/Predictive-Modelling-DataVis-Sarima-RndmFrst-LSTM/README.md

 The weblink to the published work is this. **https://www.mdpi.com/1969196**

-The results are communicated by me in the form of research paper attached here with title **Advanced Data Systems_A.Tiwari**.
+The results are communicated by me in the form of research paper attached here with title **Advanced Data Systems for power predictive analytics_A.Tiwari**.

 **Ing.
 Amber Tiwari(PhD)**